node-red/node-red.github.io/docs/tutorials/index.md

       <h2>Your second flow</h2>
     </div>
     <div class="post-content">
-      Build on your first flow to begin pulling in external data sources
+    This tutorial builds on the first tutorial to make a flow that starts to bring in data from external sources to do something useful locally.
     </div>
   </a>
 </div>